Facely1er/PandaGardeWebsite-v1/Classroom Activities for Privacy Panda.md

 •	"What would Privacy Panda say about this problem?"
 •	"How could you help someone understand why privacy matters?"
 •	"What is the most important privacy lesson you've learned?"
+•	"How can we be like Privacy Panda and help others stay safe?"
 Assessment: Observe students' ability to apply privacy concepts to new scenarios and their collaborative problem-solving skills.
 Adaptations:
 •	For younger students: Simplify scenarios and provide more teacher guidance